-62.2.1 For competitors eligible to take part in Free Practice / Qualifying, tyres will be taken from the overall quantity as per ERC Art.
+62.2.1 For competitors eligible to take part in Qualifying, tyres will be taken from the overall quantity as per ERC Art.
 62.1, except the spare wheel(s) fitted in the car.
+For Free Practice and Shakedown tyres will not count for the overall quantity.